perladvent/perldotcom/content/article/_pub_2004_02_27_exegesis7.md

         Thy score be:     6.0
         Thy score be: ?????.???

-Note that strings per se aren't a problem â `form` will happily convert strings that contain valid numbers, such as `"6"` in the above example.
+Note that strings per se aren't a problem – `form` will happily convert strings that contain valid numbers, such as `"6"` in the above example.
-But it does reject strings that contain anything else besides a number (even when Perl itself would successfully convert the number â as it would for `"7-Up"` above).
+But it does reject strings that contain anything else besides a number (even when Perl itself would successfully convert the number – as it would for `"7-Up"` above).

-Those who'd prefer Perl's usual, more laissez-faire attitude to numerical conversion can just pre-numerify the values themselves using the unary numerification operator (shown here in its list form â `+Â«` â since we have an array of values to be numerified):
+Those who'd prefer Perl's usual, more laissez-faire attitude to numerical conversion can just pre-numerify the values themselves using the unary numerification operator (shown here in its list form – `+«` – since we have an array of values to be numerified):

         print form 'Thy score be: {]]]].[[}',
-                                  +Â« @mixed_data;
+                                  +« @mixed_data;

 This version would print: